Goldfish, the customer experience and the indeterminate growing conundrum by Joe Gagnon, SVP & General Manager, Cloud Solutions Aspect Software

 Engagement creates loyalty and loyalty keeps customers but nothing says you aren’t committed to your customers like when they text you about a one-minute overcharge and you have no idea what they are talking about.
 You need to be committed to integrating and connecting all conversations into an Omni-channel experience.
 Let your customers start a conversation on Twitter and pick up where they left off on text all the while giving them the easy option of calling an agent at any time during the interaction.

 A brand’s customer experience, like the goldfish, needs a better environment than ever to flourish – mainly because customer engagement is more important than ever.
 But the path towards the new customer engagement model is certain – change and digital choice are no longer the fringe, they are the norm and the opportunity to surprise and delight customers on these channels is huge.
 Together the art of the possible takes all involved to the next level.
 We are committed to doing this with you and welcome the opportunity to be your partner for years to come.

 Joe Gagnon is SVP & General Manager, Cloud Solutions Aspect Software

-View their Company Profile
+For additional information View their Company Profile